UMNLibraries/simpledoi-ruby/README.md

 SimpleDOI::CITEPROC_JSON`

 ### Parse returned metadata
+The metadata format parsers included with this library are not comprehensive.
+They present a common, simple interface to retrieve certain metadata components we have needed in the past, but if you have more complex requirements you can always pass the response body to a general purpose interface like `JSON` or `Nokogiri`.

 `SimpleDOI::MetadataParser::CiteprocJSONParser` and
 `SimpleDOI::MetadataParser::UnixrefXMLParser` accept the `body` attribute set on a `DOI` object after lookup and provide wrapper methods to retrieve certain